Here's a handy guide to the questions we get asked the most. Consider it your Garage Sale Trail 101.

 In the name of reuse, it's all about secondhand, from pre-loved furniture, kids toys and books to clothing, vinyl, knick knacks and more.
-All we ask is that you keep it clean and legal!
+All we ask is that you keep it clean and legal (PG please)!

-Most garage sales run from 9am – 1pm.
+Most real world garage sales run from 9am – 2pm.

 Not necessarily but it you’re looking to host your sale elsewhere, be sure to get the necessary permissions from the landowner or your local council and always have your own safety in mind.
 There are some places garage sales just shouldn’t be.
 Like roundabouts, or footpaths, or inside an actual swimming pool.

 Garage Sale Trail is Australia’s biggest reuse and community event.
-Join 400,000 Australian’s who choose to reuse on Sat Oct 20 and Sun Oct 21.
-For first time garage salers we make it easy by providing tools, tips and a highly trafficked website (2-million views!).
-In 2017 the average household sale sold 75 items, made $381 and met 50 local people.
+If you participate, you'll join hundreds of thousands of Australians nationwide.
+For first time garage salers we make it easy by providing tools, tips and a highly trafficked website (2 million views).

 And fear not, if things change, you can edit your sale at any time, simply by logging in to your Garage Sale Trail account.

 Sure thing.
-Search for group sales near you and bring along a suitcase / table / car load of stuff to sell.
-Be sure to contact the organiser and request to join the sale as soon as possible so you don’t miss out.
+Many areas also have group sales you can join as a stallholder, and bring along a suitcase / table / car load of stuff to sell.

 We love a good feed here at Garage Sale Trail and there is almost nothing better than enjoying a freshly baked scone with your newly purchased pre-loved jumpsuit / dog figurine / handbag.
 But if you’re planning on selling food, you’ll need to have the necessary food hygiene and safety certificates so speak to your local council if that’s what you have planned.

 Experience tells us that while a garage sale is a great way to shift lots of things you no longer need or want, you will have some stuff still left over at the end.
-We and the fantastic folk at Gumtree, Australia’s local marketplace, are here to help with that so keep your eyes peeled on your inbox for tips, support and local ways to reuse what’s left over at the end of the Trail.
+To help we'll match you organisations and ways to make sure any stuff you don't sell lives on to do good.
+Read our little guide to matchmaking for stuff.